 On this SEC filings page, users can access Toyota’s Form 6-K submissions and related exhibits, while AI-powered tools summarize the key points and place each filing in context.
 This can help readers quickly understand the focus of a particular report, such as quarterly IFRS financials, share repurchase updates, or debt issuance documentation.
 The page is designed to support research into TM’s regulatory history, without replacing the need to read the original filings for complete details.

-After this award, the trust held 3,177 shares of common stock indirectly for him, while he also reported 80,500 shares held directly.
-The purchase price was originally in Japanese yen and converted to U.S. dollars using an exchange rate as of March 25, 2026.
+After this award, the trust holds 23,288 shares indirectly for his benefit, while he also reports 70,000 shares held directly.
+The purchase price in Japanese yen was converted into U.S. dollars using an exchange rate of Japanese Yen 1.00 to U.S. dollar 0.00627 as of the transaction date.